ruslanlap/MultiUserCreate/README.md

-# 🌟 UserGenius: Empowering System Administrators
+# 🚀 Multi-User Creation Script

-Welcome to UserGenius, the ultimate tool for system administrators to create multiple users effortlessly on Unix-based systems.
-With UserGenius, you can unleash your admin superpowers and set up user accounts in a flash!
+This script allows you to create multiple users on a Unix-based system using a simple text file.
+It's perfect for system administrators who need to set up multiple user accounts quickly and efficiently.

 ## 🚀 Features